 To answer these questions we follow Firpo, Fortin and Lemieux (2011).
 First, we measure the task content of occupations using ONET data and construct two indexes of tasks content to capture the potential effect of technological change on wage distribution.
-This allowed us to rank each occupation1 according to the grade of automation and information required to perform the tasks associated to them, and then to incorporate this indexes into the decomposition analysis.
+This allowed us to rank each occupation according to the grade of automation and information required to perform the tasks associated to them, and then to incorporate this indexes into the decomposition analysis.
 An advantage of the task-based framework is that it can be use to investigate the implications of capital (embodied in machines) directly displacing workers from tasks that they previously performed.
 Although, in general, it is expected that task performed by workers with any level of skills are subject to machine displacement, the set of task most subject to machine displacement in the last decades are those that are routine or codifiable.
-That is, tasks that are primarily, though not exclusively, performed by medium skill (semiskilled) workers (Acemoglu and Autor, 2011).

-Second, we estimate unconditional quantile effects using the recentered influence function (RIF) regression approach of Firpo, Fortin and Lemieux (2007, 2009, 2010) (Firpo, Fortin and
+That is, tasks which are primarily, though not exclusively, performed by medium skill (semiskilled) workers (Acemoglu and Autor, 2011).
+Second, we estimate unconditional quantile effects using the recentered influence function (RIF) regression approach of Firpo, Fortin and Lemieux (2007, 2010) and decompose them to quantify the contribution of occupations, as summarized by the task content of jobs, in overall changes in the unconditional distribution of wages over the last two decades.